Skip to main content

 Consultation Fee

-The lawyer you meet with may charge a fixed or hourly fee for your first meeting, where you both determine whether the lawyer can assist you.
-Some types of cases, like personal injury-related cases, most commonly, feature free consultations.
+The lawyer you meet with may charge a fixed or hourly fee for your initial consultation.
+During this consultation, you both determine whether the lawyer can assist you.
+Some types of cases, like personal injury-related cases, have free consultations.
 Be sure to ask when you are making the appointment whether you will owe money.

 Contingency Fee

-When a lawyer charges for their services on a contingency basis, it means their fee is based on a percentage of the amount awarded in the case.
+When a lawyer charges for legal services on a contingency basis, it means they base their fee on a percentage of the amount awarded in the case.
 If you lose the case, the lawyer does not get a fee, but you may still have to pay some expenses.
 In these arrangements, make sure to find out whether the lawyer calculates the fee before or after expenses.

 Contingency fee percentages vary.
-A one-third fee of the overall compensation is common.
-Some lawyers offer a sliding scale based on how far along the case progressed before settling or heading to trial.
-Courts may set a limit on the amount a lawyer can receive.
+One-third of the total award is common.
+Some lawyers offer a sliding scale based on whether the case was settled or went to trial.
+Courts may limit the amount a lawyer can receive.

 This type of fee arrangement is most common in personal injury cases, property damage cases, or other cases involving financial losses.
-Lawyers typically cannot offer contingency fee arrangements in cases dealing with criminal charges and child custody matters.
-Contingency fee arrangements are typically not available for any divorce-related matters, if someone is suing you, or if you are seeking general legal advice, such as the purchase or sale of a business.
+Lawyers can't offer contingency fee arrangements in criminal cases, divorce cases, and child custody matters.

 Flat Fee

-A flat fee is when a lawyer charges a specific, total fee.
-Lawyers typically offer flat fees for cases that are relatively simple or routine, such as creating a will, getting an uncontested divorce, or resolving a traffic ticket.
+A flat fee is when a lawyer charges a fee upfront for legal work.
+Lawyers offer flat fees for cases that are simple or routine, such as creating a will, getting an uncontested divorce, or resolving a traffic ticket.
+If you ask an attorney for general legal advice, such as a demand letter, you'll pay a flat fee for the service.

 Hourly Rate

 Some lawyers charge different fees for different types of work, like conducting legal research versus making court appearances.
-In addition, lawyers working in large firms typically have different fee scales, with more senior members charging higher fees than young associates or paralegals.
-You can ask for the lawyer to estimate the amount of work they will need to put into your case.
+Large firms have different fee scales, with senior members receiving higher fees than associates or paralegals.
+You should ask the lawyer to estimate the amount of work they will need to put into your case.

 Referral Fee

 A lawyer who refers you to another lawyer may ask for a portion of the total fee you pay for the case.
-Referral fees may be prohibited under applicable state codes of professional responsibility unless the arrangement meets certain criteria.
-Just like other fees, the total fee must be reasonable, and you must agree to the arrangement.
-Your state or local bar association may have additional information about the appropriateness of a referral fee.
+Some state codes of professional responsibility prohibit referral fees unless the arrangement meets certain criteria.
+Like other fees, the total fee must be reasonable, and you must agree to the arrangement.
+Your state or local bar association may have more information about the appropriateness of a referral fee.

 Retainer Fee